 \section{Conclusion}

-Many modern manufacturing enterprises evolved from a single to a multi-factory production environment, as is the case with big production companies in the wool textile industry.
+Many modern manufacturing enterprises have evolved from a single to a multi-factory production environment, as is the case with big production companies in the wool textile industry.
 Planning systems changed from classical \ac{JSSP} to \ac{DFJSP}, with companies facing the challenge of increased frequency and complexity of production planning.
 Classical heuristics deliver valid results on small problem instances but are unable to find solutions for problem sizes relevant to practice.
-Therefore, methods are required that yield high quality outcomes while reasonable computation times are ensured.
-In this paper, the concept of \ac{QA}-based optimization for the \ac{DFJSP} with geographically distributed operations is investigated to answer the question whether \ac{QA} is able to provide a speed advantage for the \ac{DFJSP} with distributed operations specific to the wool textile industry.
+Therefore, methods are required that yield high-quality outcomes while ensuring reasonable computation times.
+In this paper, the concept of \ac{QA}-based optimization for the \ac{DFJSP} with geographically distributed operations is investigated to answer the question of whether \ac{QA} can provide a speed advantage for the \ac{DFJSP} with distributed operations specific to the wool textile industry.

 To do this, we show a step-by-step implementation of the workflow for solving the \ac{DFJSP} with \ac{QA} (\textbf{Contribution 1}).
-A special attention is devoted to topics that do not have a straightforward approach but a great impact on the solution quality, such as calculating the Lagrange parameters or determining the chain strength.
+Special attention is devoted to topics that do not have a straightforward approach but a significant impact on the solution quality, such as calculating the Lagrange parameters or determining the chain strength.
 The results show that up to a certain problem size, \ac{QA} delivers consistent solutions that are not the global minimum solution in the solution space but yield a makespan in the first half of the allowed valid solutions (\textbf{Contribution 2}).
 For all instances, \ac{SA} delivers comparable or slightly better results, which are consistent with other research.
 In terms of calculation time, \ac{QA} needs more \ac{QPU} time to find solutions for smaller problem instances in the test, but \ac{QPU} access time increases at a declining rate with the growing problem size.
 In contrast, the \ac{SA} \ac{CPU} time develops exponentially for problems with a larger number of variables.
-The results of the experiment show that starting with a certain problem size, \ac{QA} could potentially offer a speed-up advantage, given that the expected improvements in hard- and software will take place (\textbf{Contribution 3}).
+The results of the experiment show that, starting with a certain problem size, \ac{QA} could potentially offer a speed-up advantage, given that expected improvements in hardware and software are anticipated (\textbf{Contribution 3}).